alumae/gst-kaldi-nnet2-online/README.md

 # CHANGELOG

+2015-03-05: Threaded decoder can now be selected at configuration time, using the `use-threaded-decoder` property. *NB:* this property should be set before other properties.
+Endpointing and partial results might still not work as expected with the threaded decoder.

 2015-03-01: one can now optionally use the threaded online decoder.
 Citing Daniel Povey who developed the code in Kaldi: "This should make it possible to decode in real-time with larger models and graphs than before, because